msyvr/otelex/README.md

 ### Custom exporter capabilities

-The `internal/spattex/bigquery` exporter verifies that each span's mapped elements align with the target database schema.
-The verified map structures are then formatted as rows for export to BigQuery and exported for insertion into the receiving table.
+To test this on export to a real database, BigQuery is used here.
+The `internal/spattex/bigquery` exporter verifies that the each span's attributes (key-value pairs) align with the target database schema.
+The key-value pairs are extracted to a map.
+Those maps are equivalent to rows for export to BigQuery and batches of rows are exported for insertion into the receiving table.

 ### Project outline